drawsocket/drawsocket/README.md

 For more information, please see the documentation website at [drawsocket.github.io](https://drawsocket.github.io/)

 # Use in Max
-For use in Max, please use the [drawsocket-max](https://github.com/drawsocket/drawsocket-max) Max package.
+For use in Max, please refer to the [drawsocket-max](https://github.com/drawsocket/drawsocket-max) Max package.

 # Basic usage in UDP mode